kawalcovid19/wargabantuwarga.com/CONTRIBUTING.md

 #### For Beginners: `good first issue` label

-As mentioned [here](https://github.blog/2020-01-22-browse-good-first-issues-to-start-contributing-to-open-source/), `good-first-issue` is a label feature from GitHub which created to help beginner contributors in contributing to an open-source project. `good-first-issue` informed us about the difficulty level of an issue.
-This means, that an issue with `good-first-issue` label suits perfectly for contributors that would like to have their first contribution to an open-source project.
+As mentioned [here](https://github.blog/2020-01-22-browse-good-first-issues-to-start-contributing-to-open-source/), `good first issue` is a label feature from GitHub which created to help beginner contributors in contributing to an open-source project. `good first issue` informed us about the difficulty level of an issue.
+This means that an issue with `good first issue` label suits perfectly for contributors that would like to have their first contribution to an open-source project.

 How to find issues with `good-first-issue` label: